My first insight into the deserts of the Middle East were from reading the aptly named biography of Lady Jane Digby: 'A Scandalous Life'.

 I responded that I didn’t know I did, for I had always known it as a 'pet' name for Francesca in Spanish, with the equivalent in Mexican being 'Chiquita'.

-In the desert Industrial City of Ras Laffan with its refineries and gas plants, I was again asked this question - and this time told that it was not just Arabic, but an old Bedouin name.
+In the desert Industrial City of Ras Laffan with its refineries and gas plants, I was again asked this question - and this time told that it certainly was an Arabic name, but an old Bedouin name.

 It gave me something to think about, here in the desert as the sun glowed hotly into a molten horizon.

-It is an ancient belief that names of children should be chosen carefully – for the name defines the life.
+It is an ancient belief endorsed in Biblical writings, that names of children should be chosen carefully – for the name defines the life.

 I never chose it to be this way, but as it turned out, I have had a very Bedouin life.